-No action is required at this time.
-Staff recommends that Council discuss proposed Ordinance No. 889, which amends chapter 10.05 SMC, the Model Traffic Ordinance, to set a minimum monetary penalty for parking violations at \$50, establish a \$25 delinquency penalty, correct two references to the WAC, remove inconsistent code provisions for vehicle impound administrative fees, and to provide for greater clarity in the SMC.
+Staff recommends that the City Council adopt proposed Ordinance No. 889, which amends chapter 10.05 SMC, the Model Traffic Ordinance, to set a minimum monetary penalty for parking violations at \$50, establish a \$25 delinquency penalty, correct two references to the WAC, remove inconsistent code provisions for vehicle impound administrative fees, and to provide for greater clarity in the SMC.